Book Publicity & Marketing

 Whether you’re attempting to break into the world of professional speaking or you’re already a seasoned professional, it’s important that you have an edge in order keep bookings coming — and be seen as the speaker of choice in a league of your own — above of your competitors.

-There are two main factors that help meeting planners, speakers bureaus and organizations make that choice a simple one — having a book and being in the news.
+There are two main factors that help meeting planners, speakers bureaus and organizations make that choice a simple one — having a book and being

 Having a book adds major cred to your skillset and being in the news can help you get booked.